-If you notice one or more of these conditions, your stained glass is likely ready for restoration.
-A timely restoration is key to saving money, time, and resources.
-The longer you put off restoration, the more damage can occur.
-If you wait too long, there might be a chance that your restoration will cost more than replacing the window, resulting in lost antique and historical value.
+If you notice one or more of these symptoms in your windows or glass features, your stained glass is likely ready for restoration.
+Being proactive with your restoration efforts is crucial in order to save money, time, and resources.
+The longer you wait on starting the stained glass restoration process, the more damage can occur.
+If you wait too long, there might even be a chance that your restoration will cost more than replacing the window, resulting in a significant loss in its antique and historic value.

 The Commercial Stained Glass Restoration Process